Chicken Rice Bowl with Soy-Mushroom Sauce

 - 2 cups short-grain brown rice

 - Bring the water for the rice to a boil in a large saucepan.
-Add the salt and stir in the rice.
+Add a pinch of salt and stir in the rice.

 - Reduce the heat to medium-low to keep the mixture at a slow simmer.
 Cover tightly and cook until the rice is tender but not mushy, 30 to 35 minutes.
 Remove from the heat and set aside until ready to serve.